opensearch-project/documentation-website/_install-and-configure/plugins.md

 You can install individual plugins for OpenSearch based on your needs.
 For information about available plugins, see [Available plugins](#available-plugins).

-In OpenSearch Plugins have the ability to access the data in the cluster, including metadata about cluster operations.
-Take care when selecting and installing plugins - only use those from trusted sources.
-Ensuring the plugin's source is reliable helps to mitigate risks to cluster's data and integrity.
-Always vet the source and understand the function of a plugin before installing on an OpenSearch cluster.
+OpenSearch plugins give you the ability to access the data in the cluster, including metadata about cluster operations.
+To help mitigate risks to your cluster's data and integrity,  make sure that a custom plugin's source is reliable when selecting and installing custom OpenSearch plugins.
+Furthermore, make sure that you understand the function of a plugin before installing on an OpenSearch cluster.
 {: .warning}

 ## Managing plugins